Pack your bags!

 We also offer daily local tours from Johannesburg, lasting 3-5 hours.
 Would you like to see the iconic Black Eagles flying over the Walter Sisulu Botanical Gardens?
 The Eagles have done it again in 2018 with another new chick, so from July through December you can photograph the adults bringing prey to the nest.
 If you want to plan for November and early December, the fledgling will be learning to fly and fight–how exciting!
 Ernest is a staff photographer for the Black Eagles Project and can help you photograph Makatsa and Thulane, the resident Black Eagle pair, at any time of the year.
 Ernest can also take you on a mini-safari to the Lion and Rhino Nature Reserve to see African wildlife on the reserve as well as play with lion cubs and pet a cheetah.
 How about the Cradle of Mankind and Sterkfontein Caves, where the earliest human fossils were found?
 Our local tours include pick up and drop off service in Johannesburg.

 Our prices are set in South African Rand.
 You may see a fluctuation in price in your currency; this is due to the daily changes in the conversion rate.
-Please also watch our deadlines for booking, which are usually 4-6 months prior to our photo safaris.
+Please also watch our deadlines for booking, which are usually 2 months prior to our photo safaris–and you can always contact us to see if we can include you on short notice.
 You may book up to 24 hours prior to our local tours.
 Find more info and see more pictures about each safari on its respective page.

 Please LIKE and Follow us on Facebook, where you can read recent reviews about our safaris.
 Here’s a Facebook tip–be sure to select “See First” under “Following” on every Facebook page you value, so you’ll never miss a post again (otherwise Facebook decides what you get to see).
-You can find us on Instagram at #eagle_eye_safaris or just search for us by name: Eagle Eye Safaris.
-Please also subscribe to our monthly newsletter to be notified about our new safari offerings (We NEVER share your email address!).
+You can find us on Instagram at #eagle_eye_safaris or just search by our name: Eagle Eye Safaris.
+Please also subscribe to our monthly newsletter to be notified about our new safari offerings, interesting articles and travel tips, and other news (we NEVER share your email address!).

 We invite you to follow our adventures, and join us for one of your own!